-Children who live within the catchment area normally served by the preferred school, with a sibling at the preferred school at the time of admission.
-Catchment areas are designated by the Local Authority and are made available to parent/carers in the Guide for Parents, online at www.york.gov.uk, and upon request from the City of York School Admissions team.
+2 Children who live within the catchment area normally served by the preferred school, with a sibling at the preferred school at the time of admission.
+Catchment areas are designated by the Local Authority and are made available online at www.york.gov.uk, and upon request from the City of York School Education Support Services team.
 Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step- and foster-brothers or sisters);

-The Trust uses the address provided in the application, and using GIS software, determines which catchment area an address, and therefore a child, resides in.
+The LA uses the address provided in the application, and using GIS software, determines which catchment area an address, and therefore a child, resides in.
 This address must be the address at which the child is ordinarily resident.
 Further detailed advice on addresses is contained within the Guide for Parents.